NikolausDemmel/rootba/README.md

 sudo apt install clang-format
 ```

-c) For `clang-tidy` you need at least version 12, so even on Ubuntu 20.04
+For `clang-tidy` you need at least version 12, so even on Ubuntu 20.04
 you need to get it from the [llvm website](https://apt.llvm.org/).

 ### Installing depedencies on macOS